fhuitelec/blog/content/blog/my-non-technical-colleague-outdid-my-2-year-work-in-1-month/index.md

 However, entering data is one side of the story, using and projecting the data is another and a trickier one if you ask me.

-This is where we fell short:
+This is where we fell short.

 As a general rule of thumb: you cannot use the data you generate inside a generic CRM unless you import all the relevant data from all your other data sources within it (and it implies a lot of complexity), so all the views I created for our users missed a lot of business context and were, in many cases, pointless.